-This is the third and last part vaunted MOM series (Managing Your You'll recall WE balanced Money). checkbooks in January, showed you how organize your deductions now, with tax February and approaching, we'll present a simple way to get a reading on your income tax return.
+This is the third and last part of our vaunted MOM series (Managing Your Money).
+You'll recall we balanced checkbooks in January, showed you how to organize your deductions in February and now, with tax time approaching, we'll present a simple way to get a reading on your income tax return.

-TAXTAB is basically designed to with last month's program.
-While it does handle the major items in the 1040 and itemized deductions, it is not all-inclusive.
-However, the program is, as you will see below. so simple that modifications are pretty easy to handle.
+TAXTAB is basically designed to run with last month's program.
+While it does handle the major items in the IRS' 1040 and itemized deductions, it is not all-inclusive.
+However, the program is, as you will see below, so simple that modifications are pretty easy to handle.

 The formatting here isn't too fancy, because we suspect what is really important is the bottom line: How much tax you either owe or what sort of refund you'll get is also a printer routine. beginning with Line 700.
-Its geared for the LP VII, but can easily be with one control that line.
-If you are adjustment in printerless, no need to enter lines past 610.
+Its geared for the LP VII, but can easily be with one control adjustment in that line.
+If you are printerless, no need to enter lines past 610.
 The final display fits on one screen.

-For those of you with complicated taxes. it is fairly accomodate simple to add lines to follow the 1040 items.
-Just adjustments to Form and make algorithms for adding and subtracting to and from Adjusted Gross Income.
+For those of you with more complicated taxes, it is fairly simple to add lines to accommodate these items.
+Just follow the 1040 Form and make adjustments to the algorithms for adding and subtracting to and from Adjusted Gross Income.

-We used this program to figure preliminary taxes a year ago before giving the basic information to our It came to within \$100 of being right, and the CPA cost more than Of course, we cannot guarantee the suitability of it to your needs.
+We used this program to figure preliminary taxes a year ago before giving the basic information to our CPA.
+It came to within \$100 of being right, and the CPA cost more than that.
+Of course, we cannot guarantee the suitability of it to your needs.

-Minor adjustments have been made take changes in this year's 1040 into account.
+Minor adjustments have been made to take changes in this year's 1040 into account.

--
+- \\\\\\\\\\\\\\\

-- TAXTAB
+- 2 \\\ TAXTAB \\\

-- (c) FALSOFT 1980 3
+- 3 '\\\ (c) FALSOFT 1980 \\\

-- 4
+- 4 \\\\\\\\\\\\\\\

-- 10 INPUT "WAGES" ;W
+- 10 INPUT "WAGES" ; W

 - 20 INPUT "INTEREST EARNED" (EA

 - 30 INPUT "DIVIDENDS" ;D

-- 40 INPUT "OTHER INCOME" ; OI
+- 40 INPUT "OTHER INCOME"; OI